 The need to succeed or to stand out from the rest can lead us to spend far too much time in this area of our lives, raising stress levels to an all-time high.

-3. Health Effects of Poor Work Life Balance
+3. Health Problems of Poor Work Life Balance

 One side effect of a poor life balance are the health problems that may emerge as a result.
 When our life is out of sync, our eating habits take a turn for the worse, and our sleeping practices go downhill.